How to Write an Amazon Product Description: Best Practices, HTML & Limits

 Some ideas to help your product description more noticeable, helpful to the customer, and easier to read:

-- Short paragraphs to separate ideas and avoid the “wall of text”
+• Short paragraphs to separate ideas and avoid unreable “wall of text”

-As mentioned above, if you don’t have access to A+ content, it’s a good idea to take up space in your description.
+If you don’t have access to A+ content, it’s a good idea to take up space in your description and make it scannable.
 Break your ideas into paragraphs and lists, and try to anticipate what the customer wants to know.

 You can use the description to answer customer questions.
 If your listing is brand new and there are no questions on the product yet you can use the FAQ from your website or even look at competitor listings and see what customers are asking.